-If you want to spent time outdoors, you can take a short drive to Balta Dam Park and get on the water or fish.
+If you want to spend time outdoors, you can take a short drive to Balta Dam Park and get on the water or fish.
 Or simply just strolling along the new walking trail in town at Jaycee Park was enjoyable, too.

 Dunseith – Home to the International Peace Garden

 This stop was so special to us, we wrote an entire blog post about the Peace Garden.
 You’ll have to drive as far north as you can since the property sits on both Canadian and U.S. soil, but it’s worth it.
 You’ll feel as though you’ve stepped into a secret little oasis away from it all.